Program Overview (BScN)

 - Western Regional School of Nursing.

-The Bachelor of Nursing (Collaborative) Program was awarded a seven year accreditation status by the Canadian Association of Schools of Nursing (CASN) in May, 2015.
+The Bachelor of Science in Nursing (Collaborative) Program was awarded a seven year accreditation status by the Canadian Association of Schools of Nursing (CASN) in July, 2022.
 This is the highest award given to a school of nursing in Canada.

-Bachelor of Nursing (Collaborative) Program – LPN Bridging Admission Option
+Bachelor of Science in Nursing (Collaborative) Program – LPN Bridging Admission Option

 The LPN Bridging Admission Option provides a career ladder for Licensed Practical Nurses (LPNs) that recognizes prior nursing knowledge and clinical experience.
 The is a great option for LPNs who are interested in advancing their career.
 The bridging option: